The Scholarship Fund

 Doris and Allen Oglander believed strongly in the value of education.
 Allen served in the Navy during World War II and attended Harvard Business School.
 After the War, Allen ran a mail advertising firm and patented a piece of equipment called “Dispensa-Matic.”
 Doris had a passion for crafts, operating a yarn store for weaving and knitting.
 Doris and Allen encouraged their five children as well as their grandchildren to go to college.
 Eight of their grandchildren from the Rennard family graduated from Central.
 This scholarship was established in 2010.

-Carolyn K. Orr Music Scholarship
+Carolyn K. Orr, Staff 1962-1996, Music Scholarship

 Carolyn K. Orr was a longtime high school business and typing teacher at Central High School.
 Carolyn grew up on her beloved family’s farm outside Dakota City, Nebraska, and graduated from South Sioux City High School in 1954.
 She then received an undergraduate degree from the University of Nebraska at Lincoln in 1958 in Business Education as well as an MBA degree.
 She began her teaching career in Beatrice, Nebraska, prior to moving to Omaha where she taught until retirement.
 Carolyn enjoyed listening to music, playing piano, golfing and traveling as a member of the Friendship Force.
 In retirement, Carolyn became a favorite client of many of her former students who became professionals in law, medicine, and other business professions, which brought her great personal satisfaction from seeing their success.
 This scholarship was established in 2023.